openshift/machine-api-operator/README.md

      new instance is created.
 Followed by new node joining the cluster and turning in `Ready` state.

+## ClusterOperator Custom Resource

+Each operator which is deployed using CVO, is expected to create [ClusterOperator custom resource](https://github.com/openshift/cluster-version-operator/blob/master/docs/dev/clusteroperator.md) as well.
+This resource is used to communicate surrent state or status of the operator to the admins or higher level entities.

+`ClusterOperatorStatus` has three types of conditions:
+* Failing
+* Progressing
+* Available

+MAO uses work queue mechanism for reconciling desired state of the world with the actual state of the world.
+If processing a particular work queue item fails even after retrying for configured `maxRetries`(which is 15), item is removed from the work queue and `Failing` `ClusterOperatorStatus` condition is set at ClusterOperator object.

 ## Dev

 - Build: